 The chances are that you or someone you know has accidentally deleted a picture.
 Memory cards get reformatted, images get culled, and sometimes we lose the only copy of an image we wanted to keep.
 If you have deleted or lost files from your memory card, don’t despair!
 It is possible to recover them using specialized software.
 In this memory card recovery guide, we’ll show you how to do just that.
-In the this article, we’ll review the following:
+In the this article, we’ll review the following concepts:

 - Causes of Memory Card

 - Memory Card Recovery Options

 There are many causes for memory card errors, from file corruption to physical damage.
 If you want to be extra cautious with safely restoring your photos with guaranteed privacy, we advise you to seek out professional memory card data recovery providers that offer a free in-lab evaluation.
 This way you can be assured that you’ll get most – if not all – of your data back in the safest method possible.

 Memory cards are intentionally built durable.
 It seems like every other week, there is a story of a camera being found in a body of water with the images still intact.
 That is because the memory cards themselves are arguably sealed better than most entry level DSLRs.
 Many are effectively waterproof, even if they aren’t marketed that way for their own liability purposes.
 In most situations, the plastic casing is a risk more than the electronic internals.

 Physical damage to the card can be easy to spot, but you can have corruption and data loss without anything fundamentally going wrong.
 The most often occurrence of card corruption is when you remove your memory card before the images are done writing.

 The firmware in cameras and card readers can cause errors and wreak havoc when writing images, especially when it is put in situations it can not handle.
 Trying to record HD video on a class 6 card?
 The constant stress on the card from the heavy workflow can cause write errors.